 - If the wrongful death occur as part of medical error or medical malpractice, then the statute of limitations is extended to three years.

 - If a government entity, such as a Los Angeles city vehicle, caused the wrongful death, then the claim must be filed within six months of the injury.

 Although the above time periods are deadlines, the sooner you file, however, the sooner you can recover.

 Not just anyone can file a wrongful death claim in California.
 Only the deceased person’s surviving spouse, domestic partner, or children may file the claim.
 If these people do not exist, anyone “entitled to the property of the decedent” may file the claim.
 This could include the person’s parents or siblings.
 If the decedent’s parents, stepchildren, or putative spouse can prove that they financially depended on the person, the courts may allow these parties to file the claim.

 Contact Our Los Angeles Office

-If you have a nagging suspicion that someone is to blame for the death of your spouse or family member, contact The Law Office of Arash Khorsandi.
+If you have a nagging suspicion that someone is to blame for the death of your spouse or family member, contact Arash Law.
 We have the resources you need to pursue justice for wrongful death as well as the experience to ensure that you get fair compensation.